Standard versus Asymptotic Preserving Time Discretizations for the Poisson-Nernst-Planck System in the Quasi-Neutral Limit: Acknowledgments

-\begin{acknowledgement} {The work has been supported by the Spoke 10 Future AI Research (FAIR) of the Italian Research Center funded by the Ministry of University and Research as part of the National Recovery and Resilience Plan (PNRR). \\ The author has also been supported also by Italian Ministerial grant PRIN 2022 “Efficient numerical schemes and optimal control methods for time-dependent partial differential equations”, No. 2022N9BM3N - Finanziato dall’Unione europea - Next Generation EU – CUP: E53D23005830006.} \\ {The work has also been supported by the Italian Ministerial grant PRIN 2022 PNRR “FIN4GEO: Forward and Inverse Numerical Modeling of hydrothermal systems in volcanic regions with application to geothermal energy exploitation”, No. P2022BNB97 - Finanziato dall’Unione europea - Next Generation EU – CUP: E53D23017960001. } \\ {The author is member of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).} We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources.
+{The work has been supported by the Spoke 10 Future AI Research (FAIR) of the Italian Research Center funded by the Ministry of University and Research as part of the National Recovery and Resilience Plan (PNRR). \\ The authors have also been supported also by Italian Ministerial grant PRIN 2022 'Efficient numerical schemes and optimal control methods for time-dependent partial differential equations', No. 2022N9BM3N - Finanziato dall'Unione europea - Next Generation EU.} \\ {The work has also been supported by the Italian Ministerial grant PRIN 2022 PNRR 'FIN4GEO: Forward and Inverse Numerical Modeling of hydrothermal systems in volcanic regions with application to geothermal energy exploitation', No. P2022BNB97 - Finanziato dall'Unione europea - Next Generation EU. } \\ The authors have also been supported also by Italian Ministerial grant PRIN 2022 'Advanced numerical methods for time dependent parametric partial differential equations with applications', No. 2022KA3JBA - Finanziato dall'Unione europea - Next Generation EU. \\ {The authors are members of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).} We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources.